jreisinger/docs/notes/varia/datadog.md

 Pipelines

-* ordered set of processors
+* ordered set of PROCESSORS
-* applied to a filtered subset of ingested logs (after collection but before indexing so all logs are processed)
+* applied to a filtered subset of ingested logs (after collection but before indexing so ALL logs are processed)
 * the resulting logs have a uniform structure with standard attribute names and normalized time/date

-Pipeline types
+* pipeline types
   1. OOTB intergration pipelines for common log sources
   2. custom pipelines for custom log sources

-Processor types
+* processor types
   * Grok Parser - extracts attributes from semi-structured text messages
   * Several remappers - remap source attributes to standard attributes
   * Category processor - enriches logs with attributes that categorize them
   * Lookup processor - defines mapping between a log attribute and a human readable value saved in an Enrichment Table or the processors mapping table

 Indexes